brianhyun/web-forum/client/README.md

 In regards to syntax: you can shorten object definitions if the key and value are the same name (e.g. { userId } has userId as a key and the value inserted into userId will be the value stored in the variable userId).

+In regards to writing functions: have it so that your functions are only responsible for one thing.
+Makes writing functions and debugging code easier.
+Also, easier to read.

+In regards to Mongoose: make sure to save new documents to update the database.

 ## Non-Technical

 ### Tracking Progress